GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added
-Configure enable/disable of replies using XML in `MessageListView` Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions
+Configure enable/disable of replies using XML in `MessageListView` Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions It is now possible to configure, for message input view:
+- TextStyle for the Input Text
+- Custom the cursor drawable
+- Background for EditText inside MessageInputView
+- Background MessageInputView itself

 ### ⚠️ Changed